Cat5TV/pinecraft/README.md

-# minecraft
-Minecraft Server (Spigot) Installer for Raspberry Pi and Other SBCs
+# Minecraft Server (Spigot) Installer for Raspberry Pi and Other SBCs

 This installer will setup a Minecraft Server running the latest version of Spigot.

 If you have already installed this, running it again later will allow you to upgrade.

+The installer will setup a "Normal" difficulty survival server with mobs, nether and more.

 Buy Your Raspberry Pi (Or Other SBC)